mocdaniel/ansible-raspberry-provisioning/README.md

 This Ansible role provisions Raspberry Pis with some basic configuration such as:

 - [x] SSH hardening
+- [X] Timezone settings
 - [x] Creating a defined `sudo` user including SSH keys and a password
-- [x] Configurating network-related settings, i.e. `/etc/hosts` entries and the actual host name
+- [x] Configuring network-related settings, i.e. `/etc/hosts` entries and the actual host name
 - [x] Expanding the `root` partition (Rockylinux takes just 3GB on flashing)
 - [x] Updating package cache and executing pending upgrades
 - [x] Installing some additional tools that might come in handy